Masala Herb

 • Heat up a pan with the oil and fry your green onion bulbs soft.

-• Add the bok choy to the pan and cook for a minute.
+• Take it back to the heat and add the bok choy to the pan, stir cook for a minute.

 • Then throw in the star anise, bay leaf, and cinnamon stick.